-Note: If you don't want the source data on your report, you might want to place it on a separate sheet.
+Note: If you don't want the source data on your report, you can place it on a separate sheet.
 It's easiest if you add and design the chart on the separate sheet, before cutting the chart and pasting it on your report template.
+To prevent the data sheet from being printed when calling to_pdf, you can give it a name that starts with # and it will be ignored.